 These patrols are not police officers and do not perform police functions.
 They are in radio communication with University Police headquarters and can expeditiously summon aid to any scene.
 Members on duty carry University Police identification cards and can be identified by their royal blue coats.
-They patrol the campus in a converted police car equipped with a constantly flashing amber roof light and door markings stating "Student Patrol."
+They patrol the campus in a converted police car equipped with a constantly flashing amber roof light.